Tencent Cloud Redis¶

 Slow Query Statistics Installation Script¶

-In "Management / Script Market", click and install the corresponding script package:
+In 「Management / Script Market」, click and install the corresponding script package:

-- "TrueWatch Integration (Tencent Cloud - Redis Slow Query Log Collection)" (ID:
+- 「TrueWatch Integration (Tencent Cloud-Redis Slow Query Log Collection)」(ID:

 )

-An example of the reported data is as follows:
+The reported data example is as follows:

 {